top of page

 Ride the ferry to Rock Island and take the lighthouse tour.

 Sleep in.
 Make some blueberry waffles.
+Visit the farmers' market.

 Finish reading (or writing) a novel.
+Find a new one at Fair Isle Books.

 Climb the look-out tower.
 See the universe.

-Identify fossils on the rocky beach.
+Identify fossils on our rocky beach.
+Visit all the beaches.

 Drink a shot of bitters (!) and become a member of the Bitters Club at Nelsen Hall.

 Play cards.
 Watch a movie.
 Do a crossword puzzle.
+Do a jigsaw puzzle.

 Learn how to weave or knit at Siever’s School of Fiber Arts.